Weljie-Lab-UPenn/MSI.EAGLE/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MSI.EAGLE is to …
+The goal of MSI.EAGLE is to create an interactive user app for processing of mass spec imaging data.
+It uses many of the processing features from Cardinal, and adds a number of analysis options.

 ## Installation

-You can install the development version of MSI.EAGLE like so:
+You can install the development version of MSI.EAGLE as follows:

 ``` r
 # FILL THIS IN!
 HOW CAN PEOPLE INSTALL YOUR DEV PACKAGE?